 Skip Lane: So, that’s a lot of politics and a lot of years.
 What, what are your memories of those?
 What were the most significant failures or achievements during that time?

 Guy Kay: Well let’s talk about the St. Helena City Council for just a minute.
 We had, we had two things that we accomplished which I’m quite proud of and they haven’t gotten very much publicity and that’s fine.
 The first one was that we finalized what was then the New Water Treatment Plant.
 It’s now one that’s under some pressure because it’s 30 odd years old I guess, but at the time it was as very important thing for the community.
 People were complaining that their water wasn’t clean.
 Some people even claimed pollywogs were coming out of the tap.
 I think that was probably an exaggeration.
 But any rate we did accomplish that.
 The other one was, we got a letter from the division of Safety of Dams and that’s close to the right name in Sacramento telling us we had to empty the dam.
 And the reason for it was there was seepage coming out of the base of the damn.

 Skip Lane: This was the dam up on Crystal Springs?

 Guy Kay: That’s right.
 Crystal Springs Dam.
-So Tony Holtzhour and I went over to Sacramento with fire in our eyes and our arguments were roundly and rightly rebuffed, okay.
-The people started talking about dam failures where the bottom of the dam gradually erodes away because of the seepage and it accelerates exponentially so eventually when this failure is catastrophic failure.
-So we were able to negotiate with that safety crew a solution that we lower the dam as it would normally come down during a summertime and then put size monitors into the dam to measure all the, I’m not an Engineer I’m a Botanist so you’re going to have to pardon me on some of this.
+So, Tony Holtzhour and I went over to Sacramento with fire in our eyes and our arguments were roundly and rightly rebuffed, okay.
+The people started talking about dam failures where the bottom of the dam gradually erodes away because of the seepage and it accelerates exponentially so eventually when there is failure, it’s catastrophic failure.
+So, we were able to negotiate with that safety crew a solution that we lower the dam as it would normally come down during a summertime and then put seismometers into the dam to measure all the, I’m not an engineer I’m a botanist so you’re going to have to pardon me on some of this.

 Skip Lane: That’s all right.